Skip to main content

 • Describe how to use custom URL buttons to fulfill the same navigation and redirect functionality as JavaScript buttons.

-• Use a Visualforce custom button instead of a JavaScript button to work with multiple records in lists.
+• Use a Visualforce custom button or a quick action instead of a JavaScript button to work with multiple records in lists.

 You Have Buttons?
 We Have Alternatives